Looking for the best travel tips for your next trip to Hawkesbury Valley? You’ve come to the right place, so why not stay at the right place too?

 There are many hotels to choose from, but how do you know which one is best for you?
 Ideally, you want to find a place that combines comfort and exceptional service.

 Crowne Plaza Hawkesbury Valley is conveniently located close to the magnificent Blue Mountains and offers over 100 rooms and suites to choose from.
 It’s the only 4.5-star hotel so you know you’ll be receiving unparalleled top-quality service.

-From classic to deluxe to three-bedroom apartments, Crowne Plaza Hawkesbury Valley caters to all needs.
+From standard queen rooms to 1 bedroom suites and even a three-bedroom apartment, Crowne Plaza Hawkesbury Valley caters to all needs.
 Whether you’re planning a romantic weekend with your partner or a family vacation, you know where to turn to!